felixkrones/physionet_challenge_2023/README.md

 This code uses four main scripts, described below, to train and run a model for the Challenge.

+The [Challenge website](https://physionetchallenges.org/2023/#data) provides a training database with a description of the contents and structure of the data files.

 ## How do I run these scripts?

+### 0. Dependencies

 You can install the dependencies for these scripts by creating a Docker image (see below) and running

-    pip install requirements.txt
+    pip install -r requirements.txt

+### 1. Data

+Download the challenge data:
+1. Create and jump into data folder: `mkdir 00_raw && cd 00_raw`
+2. Download: `wget -r -N -c -np https://physionet.org/files/i-care/1.0/`

+### 2. Split data

+Run the following notebook:

+    split_data.ipynb

+### 3. Train

-You can train you model by running
+You can train your model by running

     python train_model.py training_data model